telerik/blazor-docs/knowledge-base/scheduler-conditionally-disable-drag-for-some-appointments.md

 ## Notes

-- The custom CSS class used to disable dragging should be defined in your application's stylesheets.
+- The custom CSS class used to disable dragging must be defined in your application's stylesheets.
 - Ensure the condition for disabling drag is consistent across both the `OnItemRender` event and the `OnUpdate` event handler.